Hutchinson Central Technical High School

 Overview

-• Description: AP US History is a college level survey course that, according to the Advanced Placement Program Course Description, explores major themes in “political institutions and behavior and public policy, social and economic change, diplomacy and international relations, and cultural and intellectual developments” in the US between the contact period and modern times.
+• Description: AP US History is a college level survey course that, according to the Advanced Placement Program Course Description, explores major themes in “political institutions and behavior and public policy, social and economic change, diplomacy and international relations, and cultural and intellectual developments” in the US between the Pre-Columbian period to the present.

 • Work Load: The course is reading and writing intensive.
 Hard work on your part is expected.